openmultiplayer/homepage/README.md

 ## Contributing

+To get started, first [sign the Contributor License Agreement](https://www.clahub.com/agreements/openmultiplayer/homepage).
+This basically just means you agree to let us use your work, and put it under an open-source license.

 This website is built with [Next.js](https://nextjs.org/) with no special configuration or surprises.
 Simply clone the repo, run `npm install` to grab dependencies and `npm run dev` to start the development server on http://localhost:3000 then you can edit the source with hot reloading.